asc-csa/MOPITT-Tutorial/README.md

 ```
 3. Run the tutorial found in the _mopitt_tutorial.ipynb_ file.
 Please note that the plots do not display in Github, and you will have to set up the project locally in order to view them.

-## MOPITT Ozone Concentration Prediction Model

-As an addition to this tutorial, you can find a simple implementation of a predictive neural network model that uses SCISAT data.
-The notebook found in _scisat_mlp.ipynb_ contains a step by step guide of the creation and initial analysis of the model.

-Please be advised that the predictions and statistical results contained in this tutorial have not been scientifically peer-reviewed and should not be used to support any scientific analysis or publication.